choojoe/dod-4th-medical-team/README.md

 ### React Context: How to access variables from any screen
 * Note on React Context: In order to access the variable nightModeOn from functions/files outside of App.js,
 * we need to use React Context, set below.
 In order to do that, we store the variables in NightModeContext.

-* NOTE: IMPORT NIGHTMODECONTEXT LIKE THIS (change path as needed): import {NightModeContext} from "../NightModeContext"
+NOTE: Import NightModeContext like this (change path to NightModeContext as needed)

+    import {NightModeContext} from "../NightModeContext"

-* and whenever we want to access this data from a FUNCTION COMPONENT, we wrap whatever we want to return in a Consumer as such (Recommended for screen components):
+* and whenever we want to access this data from a FUNCTION COMPONENT, we wrap whatever we want to return in a Consumer.

+Here's the template for the code:

     <NightModeContext.Consumer>
         {({nightModeOn, toggleNightMode}) => (